passy/angular-masonry/README.md

 The bricks are registered at the directive through the `masonry-brick` CSS classname.

 ## Credits

 The directive is based on
 [a StackOverflow question](http://stackoverflow.com/questions/16504151/masonry-with-angularjs)
 answered by James Sharp.

+## Contributing

+Pull requests welcome.
+Only change files in `src` and don't bump any versions.
+Please respect the code style in place.

 ## License